-These dimensions have been identified in coherence with literature on assessment (Malak et. al 2019; Vittersø et.al.
-2019; Jarzebowski et. al. 2020) with the aim of providing a self-assessment tool for the definition of social innovation provided above.
-It is important underline that SFSC assessment crosses with another stream of studies related to sustainability indicators (Marsden, T.K. et.al 2000; Galli et.a.
-2015; Chiffoleau, Y. et.al.
-2016; Malak et.al 2019).
-Malak at.el (2019) identify three main dimensions of sustainability: economic, environmental and social.
+These dimensions have been identified in coherence with literature on SFSC assessment (Malak et al., 2019; Vittersø et al., 2019; Jarzębowski et al., 2020) with the aim of providing a self-assessment tool for the definition of social innovation provided above.
+It is important to underline that SFSC assessment crosses with another stream of studies related to sustainability indicators (Marsden et al., 2000; Galli et al., 2015; Chiffoleau et al., 2016; Malak et al., 2019).
+Malak et al. (2019) identify three main dimensions of sustainability: economic, environmental and social.
 The model presented developed two additional dimensions (governance and influence) including the perspective of social innovation and SIA studies in each item of the analysis.

 The main difficulty of SIAT is to function as an assessment of social innovativeness applied to SFSC.
-The measurability of social innovation itself has been researched and questioned widely (see for instance Baturina, D., Bežovan, G. (2015) in particular section "Social Innovation Impact - Unlit Road").
+The measurability of social innovation itself has been researched and questioned widely (see for instance Baturina and Bežovan, 2015, in particular section "Social Innovation Impact -Unlit Road").
 Impacts, through the measurement of outcomes, are defined as measurement of social innovation processes.
-Applying this perspective (to create SIAT) to each dimension considered relevant in SFSC literature (Marsden, T.K. et.al 2000; Galli et.a.
-2015; Chiffoleau, Y. et.al.
-2016; Malak et. al 2019; Vittersø et.al.
-2019; Jarzebowski et. al. 2020;) impact hypothesis, outcome areas and possible indexes have been studied.
+Applying this perspective (to create SIAT) to each dimension considered relevant in SFSC literature (Marsden et al., 2000; Galli et al., 2015; Chiffoleau et al., 2016; Malak et al., 2019; Vittersø et al., 2019; Jarzębowski et al., 2020) impact hypothesis, outcome areas and possible indexes have been studied.
 The processes involving change (social innovation) are mapped in each of the five dimensions.